SURFscz/SRAM-deploy/README.md

 To get started, do the following:

 - install Docker (>=19.03) and Ansible (>=2.10)

-    - Ubuntu/Debian: `apt install ansible docker.io docker-compose`
+    Ubuntu/Debian: `apt install ansible docker.io docker-compose`

-    - OpenSUSE Tumbleweed: `zypper install ansible docker docker-compose`
+    OpenSUSE Tumbleweed: `zypper install ansible docker docker-compose`

-    - MacOS: see
+    MacOS: see
       <http://docs.ansible.com/ansible/latest/intro_installation.html#latest-releases-on-mac-osx>
       and <https://docs.docker.com/docker-for-mac/>

 - Install required ansible modules

-    - `ansible-galaxy install -r requirements.yml`
+    `ansible-galaxy install -r requirements.yml`

-- set up the containers and start the deploy:
+- Set up the containers and start the deploy:

-    - `./start-vm`
+    `./start-vm`

-    This will boot 8 containers/VMs and run ansible to deploy SCZ to these 8 hosts.
+    This will boot 8 containers/VMs and run ansible to deploy SRAM to these 8 hosts.

+- Alternatives:

+    `./start-vm --skip-ansible`

+    This will start the containers, and skip the deploy.

+    `./start-vm --skip-vm [params]`

+    This will skip the start of containers and deploy the software, [params] added to the ansible command.

-- when the deploy finishes, you should be able to browse to
+- After the deploy finishes, you should be able to browse to
-  <https://sbs.scz-vm.net> and login using the default platform admin
+  <https://sbs.scz-vm.net> (accept certificate) and login using the default platform admin
   credentials `admin`/`admin`